hailo-ai/hailo_model_zoo/docs/YAML.rst

   - Only on YOLOv4 family, the ``evaluation.classes`` and ``postprocessing.anchors.sizes`` fields are used for compilation, that’s why you should update those values even if just for compilation
-- You might want to update those default values on some advanced scenarios:
+- You might want to update those default values in some advanced scenarios:

   - preprocessing.padding_color

-    - Change those values only if you have used a different value for training your model
+    - Change these values only if you have used a different value for training your model
   - parser.normalization_params.normalize_in_net

-    - If you have manually changed the normalization values on the retraining docker, and `normalize_in_net=true`, remember to update the corresponding alls command
+    - If you have manually changed the normalization values in the retraining docker, and `normalize_in_net=true`, remember to update the corresponding alls command
   - parser.normalization_params.mean_list

-    - Update those values if `normalize_in_net=false` and you have manually changed the normalization values on the retraining docker
+    - Update these values if `normalize_in_net=false` and you have manually changed the normalization values in the retraining docker
   - parser.normalization_params.std_list

     - Update those values if `normalize_in_net=false` and you have manually changed the normalization values on the retraining docker